wichmann/pyPardy/README.md

 REQUIREMENTS
 ------------
 pyPardy requires at least Python 3.3.
+It requires also PyQt4 and PyQt4.phonon.

 For the correct rendering the font "Linux Biolinum O" has to be installed.